flownative/flow-redis-sentinel/README.md

 ## Tests

-You can adjust the host and port used in the functional tests using the environment variables `REDIS_HOST` and `REDIS_PORT`;
+You can adjust the host, port and password used in the functional tests using the environment variables `REDIS_HOST`, `REDIS_PORT` and `REDIS_PASSWORD`.

 ## Credits